Note: Some sections of this page are in need of update and are in the process of being reviewed.

 A new development of 1,200 homes on land at Harry Stoke was foreseen in South Gloucestershire Council’s Local Plan adopted in January 2006.

-The Local Plan anticiapted that 900 homes would be completed by 2011.
+The Local Plan anticipated that 900 homes would be completed by 2011.
 In practice, no homes at all were built by this date, owing to planning delays and legal wrangles.

-The site remains in the Council’s (still to be approved) Core Strategy, which covers the period up 2026.
+The site is included in the council’s Core Strategy, which covers the period up 2026.

 Framework diagram of the East of Harry Stoke new neighbourhood (click to enlarge).
 Legend: